Google スプレッドシートとTrelloの連携イメージ

 Set the tab name in the same way.

-Regarding the table range, it depends on the prepared Google Sheets, so enter it according to the contents of the Google Sheets.
+Regarding the table range, it depends on the prepared Google Sheets, so enter it according to the content of Google Sheets.

-This time, we used A to F, so we set it as shown in the image.
+This time, since we are using A to F, we set it as shown in the image.

 Once you have entered it, press Next.